-There are a number of processes employed for H2S removal from the main gas stream before the release of the carbon dioxide such as: gas incineration and scrubbing, Stretford process, Lo-Cat process, and PSA system.
-The release of a few hundred tonnes of sulphur per year in sparsely populated areas does not warrant the extra cost of today's technology.
+There are a number of processes employed for $H_2S$ removal from the main gas stream before the release of the carbon dioxide such as: gas incineration and scrubbing, Stretford process, Lo-Cat process, and PSA system.
+The release of a few hundred tonnes of sulphur per year in sparsely populated areas may not warrant the extra cost of today's technology.
 This is, however, a tricky issue that must be handled with care.
-Future technology may lie in converting the H2S to acid that is then used to hinder silica precipitation in the reinjection system and leave the CO2 clean enough to be a source of liquid CO2 industrial gas.
+Future technology may lie in converting the $H_2S$ to acid that is then used to hinder silica precipitation in the reinjection system and leave the CO2 clean enough to be a source of liquid CO2 industrial gas.
+Experiments are under way to reinject the CO2 into wells and trap it as calcite in the basalt lavas.
 Carbon dioxide typically is about 98% of the gas and is released in thousands of tonnes annually form most geothermal power plants.
-For example, the typical annual release of CO2 from a 50 MW power plant would be (with 1% non condensable gas, 98% of it CO2): 50 MW 2 (kg/s)/MW 0.01 0.98 3600 s/h24 h/d365 d/yr = 30,905,280 kg or 31,000 tonnes per year.
+For example, the typical annual release of CO2 from a 50 MW power plant would be (with 1% non condensable gas, 98% of it CO2): 50 MW \ 2 (kg/s)/MW \ 0.01 \0.98 \ 3600 s/h\24 h/d\365 d/yr = 30,905,280 kg or 31,000 tonnes per year.
 Carbon dioxide has numerous uses in the soft drink industry, as dry ice that preserves vegetables and fish for market by maintaining a low temperature and excluding oxygen, plus use in carbon dioxide enrichment inside greenhouses.
+A pilot plant in Iceland is being constructed that will convert the geothermal CO2 to methanol.

 Small non-harmful hydrogen sulphide concentrations around the plant site are common.
-There cleaning the air with H_2S filters in the climate control air-ducts is a good way to protect the copper and silver in modern electronic equipment in control rooms as well as the switchgear and other electrical equipment.
+Thus cleaning the air with $H_2S$ filters placed in trays inside in the air conditioning system is required.
+By maintaining the control rooms and control centres at slight overpressure with clean air, the copper and silver in modern electronic equipment in control rooms is protected.